The Ice Age and Origins of the Humber Watershed

 4. Stratigraphic evidence from outside the watershed indicates that glacier ice extended over all or part of the watershed at least six times since 0.78 Ma. extending as far south as Kentucky.

 5. The last glaciation of the Great Lakes watershed is well documented by glacial sediments, recessional moraines, and buried organic deposits.
-The eastern part of the watershed was first glaciated between 65 to 79 ka and that the ice margin oscillated there until about 25 ka.
+The eastern part of the watershed was first glaciated between 65 to 79 ka and that the ice margin oscillated there until about 25 km.

 Click to continue ==> next page